 THE TRUTH ABOUT ROLLABLE PANAMAS

 When I talk to Ecuadorians about rollable Panama hats, they wince and shrug their shoulders.
 Though the Panama is famous for being able to rolled and put in your pocket, it is a bad idea.
-It cracks the straw, breaks your hat and leaves the brim all wonky.
-Traditionally the top of the hat must have a centrefold, which looks rather unattractive.
-Some people make them rollable by bleaching them until they are like rubber, but they don't hold an elegant shape.
-A superfino Montechristi will roll pretty well, but in the end, you will have a broken $1000 hat.
+It cracks the straw, ruins your hat and leaves the brim all wonky.
+Some manufacturers make them rollable by bleaching them until they are like rubber, but they don't hold an elegant shape.
+A Montechristi will roll pretty well, but in the end, you will have a broken $1000 hat.

 For women, the Truffaux Riviera, Provencale and Tiara are an unblocked crown and can be rolled and crushed.
 Some of the robust weaves like the crochet in the Caribbean & the Metropolitan are made to survive anything.
 Otherwise, If you are incredibly wealthy, or just like broken hats then sure, you can roll a Panama.

 Panama hats are frequently lined with a reeded leather sweatband.
 When you wear one, you sweat a lot, and it leaves a red mark across your forehead.
 They look & smell great, but it will shrink and hurt you.
 I much prefer a grosgrain ribbon, which passes your sweat into the hat and is soft on your skin.
 It never shrinks and will leave your hair smooth and unruffled.
 It is also easy to wash in soap and water.
 Traditionalists may scoff at my lack of authenticity, but I make hats to wear.